Atlassian Phone Screen Interview: What It Covers and How to Pass

 Here is something unusual about the Karat screen: Atlassian offers a redo within 24 to 48 hours.
 If your first attempt went poorly, you can request a second interview.
 Atlassian takes the better of the two results.
 No penalty for asking.

-This is not widely advertised.
-But candidate reports consistently confirm it exists.
+It is not widely advertised, but candidate reports consistently confirm it exists.
 If you stumble on the coding section, ask your recruiter immediately.
-One candidate solved only one of two coding problems on the first attempt, redid the interview, again solved one problem with pseudocode for the second, and still advanced.
+One candidate solved only one of two problems on the first attempt, redid the interview, again finished only one (with pseudocode for the second), and still advanced.

 What Gets Scored (and What Doesn't)